Ifat (historical region): Inhabitants

 The Argobba people are believed to originate from Ifat and were living alongside the people of Doba in the region.
 Argobba, Harari, Wolane and Siltʼe people, appear to have represented major populations of Ifat in the Middle Ages.
 However, Amelie Chekroun suggests no possible link to identify the people of medieval Ifat with the Argobba people.
-The bulk of Ifat's population was said to have consisted of Cushitic-speaking pastoralist ethnic groups, such as the Afar and the Warjih.
+Later the bulk of Ifat's population was said to have consisted of Afar and the Warjih.
 According to Ethiopian historian Taddesse Tamrat, several groups of people, including some portions of the Harla people, moved further east to Adal under Haqq ad-Din II after the Muslim state of Ifat collapsed as a result of the Christian state's expansion.

 The inhabitants of Ifat were the first to be recorded using Khat in the fourteenth century.

 Medieval Arabic texts indicate Ethiopian Semitic languages were spoken by the people of Ifat however Cerulli states these speakers were soon replaced by Afar and Somali.

-In the early 19th century British diplomat William Cornwallis Harris, who visited the region reported that Ifat and Shoa together consisted of around 1 million Christians and 1.5 million Muslims, in addition to pagans.
+In the early 19th century British diplomat William Cornwallis Harris, who visited the region reported that Ifat and Shewa together consisted of around 1 million Christians and 1.5 million Muslims, in addition to pagans.